pingcap/parser/README.md

 ## How to update parser for TiDB

-Suppose you want to pull a request to TiDB, and the PR needs to change the parser, here is how to do it.
+Assuming that you want to file a PR (pull request) to TiDB, and your PR includes a change in the parser, implement the following steps to update the parser in TiDB.

 ### Step 1, make changes in your parser repository